-Trump ‘Insults’ New Zealand With Ambassador Pick Of Once-Nude Model Scott Brown?
+Trump ‘Insults’ New Zealand With Ambassador Pick Of Once Nude Model Scott Brown?
 [Opinion]

 — Andy Dufresne (@theunzippedfly) February 21, 2017

-According to Stuff, “Donald Trump’s pick to be the next United States Ambassador to New Zealand has been labeled an insult.”
+According to Stuff New Zealand, “Donald Trump’s pick to be the next United States Ambassador to New Zealand has been labeled an insult.”
 Brown comes to the post as a former U.S. Senator who once posed nude for a magazine, which is just one of the things folks in New Zealand can easily find online.
 While he was only a college kid at the time, his nude photo floating around online made quite the splash each time he put his hat in the political ring as an adult.

 Brown also has a more serious accusation hanging over his head, one that he adamantly denies.
 Andrea Tantaros, who was a popular Fox News journalist, has accused Brown of groping her while standing in a lunch line at Fox.
-Tantaros has filed a complaint with the New York Supreme Court against Roger Ailes, her former boss at Fox, as well as the Fox network.
+Tantaro’s has filed a complaint with the New York Supreme Court against Roger Ailes, her former boss at Fox, as well as the Fox network.

 In these documents Tantaros names Brown as someone who groped her, but she also claims that Brown made inappropriate comments to her.
-After bringing this to the Fox News president, Bill Shine, Tantaros alleges nothing was done.
-This is all documented online and across social media sites for anyone to see.
+After bringing this to the Fox News President, Bill Shine, Tantaros alleges nothing was done.
+This is all documented online and across the social media sites for anyone to see.
 The lawsuit is still ongoing today.
-Brown is not named as a defendant in the case, but again, he does deny these allegations.
+Brown is not named as a defendant in the case, but again he does deny these allegations.

 Former US senator Scott Brown is being considered for nomination as President Trump’s ambassador to New Zealand. https://t.co/blPNyosglJ pic.twitter.com/rR7Rj2sRfi